not-forest/not-forest.github.io/_posts/2024-06-17-rpifan_part1.md

 title: Raspberry Pi Fan Driver (Part 1)
 date: 2024-06-17
 author: notforest
 description: This post provides all information needed to get started with a custom embedded Linux driver on Raspberry Pi platform.
+In the end a minimal character driver would be written to create a solid starting point.
 comments: "true"
 categories:
   - Embedded